 - Coffee Grounds & Coconut Oil – Mix used coffee grounds with a tsp of coconut oil.
 Gently exfoliates and moisturizes.

-- Turmeric and Yogurt Mask: Mix 1 teaspoon of turmeric powder with 2 tablespoons of plain yogurt.
+- Turmeric and Yogurt Mask: Mix 1 teaspoon of turmeric powder with 2 tablespoons of plain yoghurt.
 Apply the mixture to your face and leave it on for 15-20 minutes.
 Rinse off with warm water.
-Turmeric helps fade acne scars, while yogurt provides gentle exfoliation and hydration.
+Turmeric helps fade acne scars, while yoghurt provides gentle exfoliation and hydration.